 Imagine that you’re about to engage in an international negotiation with someone from a different culture.
 How would you go about it?
 In all likelihood, you would focus on managing cultural differences by studying the other party’s culture, customs, and tendencies.
 You might try to answer questions such as, Should I bow upon meeting my counterpart?
 Should I bring a gift?
 Should we meet over dinner and get to know each other, or get right down to business?
+What is considered rude in their culture, that is acceptable in mine?

 It’s important to educate yourself about your counterpart’s culture so that you don’t risk offending her or seeming unprepared.
 At the same time, it would be a mistake to focus too narrowly when preparing for cross-cultural communication in business.
 Research on international negotiation can help us think more broadly when it comes to managing cultural differences.